|

 and friends

-and when you look into the eyes of the one who you see looking back at you
+you look into the eyes of the one whom you see looking back at you

 into a shabby room with faded paint